platelk/cameleon.dart/README.md

 A young software developper, who love dart.

 ### Information
-Acutaly this library is developped by myself, if you have any idea, amelioration, bug, ... do not hesitate to contact me.
+Actualy this library is developped by myself, if you have any idea, amelioration, bug, ... do not hesitate to contact me.
 G+ : [+Kevin PLATEL](https://plus.google.com/+KévinPlatel)
 Mail : [Kevin PLATEL](platel.kevin@gmail.com)